 Preliminary Statement

 Enron agreed to provide the Universities electricity (a) at a discount price (b) and with a bundle of associated services (metering, billing, etc.).
 Enron has not repudiated this agreement.
-What it has done amounts to little more than to switch the entity that bills the Universities for electricity.
+What it has done amounts to little more than to switch the source of the Universities’ energy supply .
 The possibility that Enron would do this was discussed during negotiations and is nowhere prohibited by the parties' agreement.
 Enron has committed to continue providing the discount and the associated services.
 Declarations from industry experts and fact witnesses confirm this switch has not caused the Universities any damage at all, let alone the "irreparable injury" necessary for an injunction:

 · The switch of service the Universities seek to enjoin have been completed;